fejlek/Nine-Circles-Statistics/Third Circle - Ordinal Regression/Third_circle_ordinal_regression_2.md

 multinomial model due to overfitting.
 All our considered models (proportional odds, continuous ratio, adjacent categories, multinomial) are close.
-The best model overall, based on the performance metrics, seems to be the continuation ratio model.
+The best model overall, based on the performance metrics, seems to be the continuation ratio model. <br/>

+## Partial Continuation Ratio Model (predictive performance)

-However, in Part One, we observed a presence of some non-parallel”terms in the proportional odds/adjacent categories models (namely **alc** variable).
+<br/> In Part One, we observed a presence of some non-parallel terms in
+the proportional odds/adjacent categories models (namely **alc** variable).
 Thus, we will now fit partial models with non-parallel terms and try to improve the predictive performance.
 For simplicity’s sake, we will fit the continuation ratio model only.